patricksurry/TaliForth2/docs/manual.md

 - The Y register, however, is free to be changed by subroutines.
 This also means it should not be expected to survive subroutines unchanged.

-- Natively coded words generally should have exactly one point of entry — the `xt_word` link — and exactly one point of exit at `z_word`.
+- Natively coded words generally should have exactly one external point of entry — the `xt_word` link — and exactly one point of exit at `z_word`.
 In may cases, this requires a branch to an internal label `_done` right before `z_word`.

+- Most words also include an internal `w_word` entrypoint that skips any underflow test.
+  This allows native code to call each other more efficiently.

 - Because of the way native compiling works, the trick of combining `jsr`-`rts` pairs to a single `jmp` instruction (usually) doesn’t work.